anilabhabaral/custom-smt-uppercase/README.md

-# custom-smt-uppercase
-Custom SMT for converting string field from lowercase to uppercase
+# Custom SMT to convert a string field from lowercase to uppercase.

 Configuration:
 ```